patrickmineault/industry/switching-to-python.md

 * Support for out-of-core computation with dask and spark.
 * Jupyter lab can run in the cloud on arbitrarily powerful machines
 * Nevertheless:
-    * Jupyterlab has an extension
+    * Jupyterlab has an extension.
-    * Spyder has a window
+    * Spyder has a window just for that.
-    * You can do it in pure python as well
+    * You can do it in pure python as well.
-    * in ipython and in jupyter, you can use the %whos magic command.
+    * in ipython and in jupyter, you can use the `%whos` magic command.

 ### How do you think about 0-indexing and the order of dimensions?